-- (a) The location of roads, accessways, and connections to other activity areas, how the roads contribute to an effective internal roading hierarchy - (b) The public realm and open space network and connections within the development, and indicative areas of landscaped permeable space, where this is proposed to be provided communally rather than site specific;\
+- (a) The location of roads, accessways, and connections to other activity areas, how the roads contribute to an effective internal roading hierarchy - (b) Landscaped permeable space, where this is proposed to be provided communally rather than site specific; - (c) Indicative subdivision or development design and configuration and allotment sizes: - (d) Proposed setbacks from roads and internal boundaries; - (e) Pedestrian and cycle links; - (f) The location of car parking areas and the location of loading and unloading areas for heavy vehicles and service vehicles; - (g) The maintenance of view shafts and panoramas; - (j) The Design Guidelines which will apply to all buildings erected within the area subject to the Outline Development Plan within Activity Area; - (k) Indicative density plan in regard to the proposed density of residential and visitor accommodation activities. - (I) The location of facilities that provide access to public transport such as a transport node

-- (c) Indicative subdivision or development layout design and configuration and allotment sizes;\ - (d) Proposed Indicative buildings footprints showing any proposed setbacks from roads and internal boundaries; - (e) Pedestrian and cycle links;\ - (f) The location of car parking areas and the indicative location of loading and unloading areas for heavy vehicles and service vehicles; - (g) The maintenance of view shafts and panoramas; - (j) The Design Guidelines which will apply to all buildings erected within the area subject to the Outline Development Plan within Activity Area; - (k) Indicative density plan in regard to the proposed density of residential and visitor accommodation activities; - The location of facilities that provide access to public transport such as a transport node; - (m) The provision of infrastructure to service the development such as water, sewage treatment, storm water, lighting, power and telecommunications facilities: - (n) The proposed location, shape, heights and bulk of all of buildings where they exceed site standards; - (o) Location and form of street lighting and any decorative lighting - (p) The provision of centralised areas for the storage and collection of recyclables and waste: - (q) All reserve and open space areas to serve the whole or part of the development for which the outline development plan has been applied for.
+- (m) The provision of infrastructure to service the development such as water, sewage treatment, storm water, lighting, power and telecommunications facilities. - (n) The location, shape, height and bulk of all buildings; - (o) Location and form of street lighting and any decorative lighting - (p) The provision of centralised areas for the storage and collection of recyclables and waste; - (q) All reserve and open space areas to serve the whole or part of the development for which the outline development plan has been applied for. - (r) Roading pattern and design in particular the way in which design will promote the use of Glenda Drive as an arterial road. - (s) Traffic generation in relation to the mix of land uses proposed; - (t) Methods of restraining long term parking use in areas associated with commercial development - (u) The provision and location of public realm spaces and connections within the development - (v) The provision of appropriate noise insulation methods for noise sensitive activities and for those areas of open space frequented by the public.